loopdash/loopdash/src/glossary/user-permissions.md

 title: User Permissions - Loopdash
 h1: User Permissions
 h2: What does it mean?
-summary: User Permissions in Wordpress refer to the level of access and control a user has over the website's content and functionality.
+description: User Permissions in Wordpress refer to the level of access and control a user has over the website's content and functionality.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly